-Yachtsman Santiago Lange made headlines across the world earlier this year at the Rio Olympics, when he and his sailing partner, Cecilia Carranza Saroli, clinched the gold medal in the Nacra 17 mixed class – by just one point.
+Yachtsman Santiago Lange made headlines across the world at the 2016 Rio Olympics, when he and his sailing partner, Cecilia Carranza Saroli, clinched the gold medal in the Nacra 17 mixed class – by just one point.

 Not a bad effort for a 54-year-old man who had part of his left lung removed just 11 months earlier, making him the first Olympian to win gold after surviving lung cancer.

 Four-times World Champion, Santi first competed in the Olympics in 1988.
 He took bronze in the Tornado class at both the 2004 and 2008 Games.
 The 2016 Games were his sixth and, finally, he achieved his golden dream.

 Yacht racing runs in his blood – his father competed at the 1952 Games and his sons Yago and Klaus are also Olympic sailors.
 After the winning race, they both swam out to meet his boat, clambering aboard to celebrate with their father - who was clearly touched by their gesture.

 Santi took time out from his globetrotting schedule to tell us about his victory and his experience with lung cancer:

 "We [Argentina] don’t tend to win as many medals as Great Britain, so for us, it has been a very big story; not just because of my cancer but probably also because of my age, and of course, because I was with my sons.

 "It was all quite emotional.
 I feel I am receiving a lot of love from everyone – and especially from people who have gone through the same illness or who are going through it now.

 "I am a privileged man, to know that life is giving me this opportunity to help people, maybe just by bringing a smile to someone’s face, or helping to inspire someone – I am really happy about that and enjoying it a lot."